Frequently Asked Questions

 How many starts are expected on the new Health Apprenticeship Standards?

 The government has committed to 3 million new apprenticeship starts by 2020 and is introducing public sector targets which will drive increased uptake in health.
 However, the targets relate to total uptake and are not applied to individual Apprenticeship Standards.
 Demand for Health Apprenticeships will be led locally by individual employers.

 Employers will select an organisation from the Register of Approved End Point Assessment Organisations.
 This register is managed by the Education and Skills Funding Agency.
 The End Point Assessment Organisation (EPAO) creates assessments in-line with the requirements in the Apprenticeship Standard Assessment Plan written by the Trailblazer.
 The assessor involved in making end point assessment decisions is an employee of the EPAO and must not have been involved with any on-programme delivery for the apprentices being assessed.

 Standards need reviewing and revising to ensure they continue to meet changing needs.
 The Institute for Apprenticeships is developing a two-stage Review process, starting with a Route Review (a review of occupations in a route and their relationship to one another), and then progressing to the more detailed scrutiny of a Pathway Review.

 How will end point assessments be standardised?

 Every health apprentice must be assessed in line with the Assessment Plan which accompanies the Apprenticeship Standard.
-The Assessment Plan varies depending on which Healthcare Apprenticeship Standard the apprentice is following.
 Many standards are using Ofqual to provide external quality assurance of end point assessment of health apprentices.
 This means that end point assessment organisations must meet Ofqual standards which are described in the ‘General Conditions of Recognition’.
 See more here.